Kamikaze

 Ensign Yamagata made a sortie and left his remaining articles and everything else to me.
 Furthermore, he asked me to record the circumstances of his sortie.
 This February the 1st to 8th Tsukuba Squadrons of the Kamikaze Special Attack Corps were formed.
 Only student eagles who were Reserve Students of the 13th and 14th Classes were selected.
 The members of each squadron were us in the 14th Class.
 Ensign Yamagata was assigned to the 1st Tsukuba Squadron, and I was assigned to the 8th Tsukuba Squadron.
 However, due to rapid changes in the war situation, they formed anew the 1st to 5th Tsukuba Squadrons with only squadron leaders and shōtai [1] leaders.
 At once on April 5 they made a sortie from the main unit, joined the 1st general attack on the 6th and 7th, and fell as they made crash dives on enemy ships.
 It was decided that he would advance to a Kyūshū base on the morning of the 12th.
 The 6th Tsukuba Squadron immediately did test flights, and we gave our best to have those planes prepared quickly.
 During the evening before the sortie, the evening of the 11th, we held a hearty farewell party.
 The squadron members, who were only young pure students, were full of vigor and exhibited a calm attitude waiting for the sortie the next morning.
 Not grieving their departure in vain, we who were sending them off prayed they would hit their targets and drank toasts to them.
 I shook his hand and said, "Please do your best."
 Ensign Yamagata shook my hand very strongly and replied, "I wanted to go together.
 I will go ahead of you and be waiting."
 When the party ended, he asked me to handle his remaining articles and to write and send a letter on his behalf.
 Since tomorrow morning was early, that evening we slept in the same room.
 For Ensign Yamagata, this really was the last night at fondly-remembered Tsukuba.
 He probably had many deep emotions, but I was touched that he went to sleep early thinking about the next day's mission.

 On this day they appeared in their best for their first battle, and they all in their flight suits wore beautiful green mufflers.
 They had attached in front branches of cherry blossoms that were in full bloom at that time.
 On shining planes where beautiful blackish green camouflage had been applied, they were decorated with cherry blossom branches placed there by the kindness of maintenance workers.
 The sortie was at 9:30, but due to a B-29 attack during that time, there was a postponement to 1 o'clock.
 Later it was decided that the sortie would be at 2 p.m.
 During that time the squadron members exhibited an attitude that one would not think that they would be departing from here.
 They calmly had friendly talks and were fooling around with everyone.
 At the beautiful airfield in the spring sunshine, the grass already had turned very green.
 Moreover, the comrades of the men who would make sorties were taking photos of them here and there.
 There was an order for a line-up.
 Our commanding officer, lieutenant, and flight operations officer for the day's flight provided detailed words of advice, and the flight officer and Commander gave instructions.
 A firm determination was hidden in the eyes of the men who would make a sortie as they listened to each word of the Commander.
 When the Commander's instructions ended, finally they bid everyone farewell and ran to each of their planes.
 Soon the sound of the engines started to roar thunderously.
 It had changed little from ordinary training when they were doing test flights calmly and carefully.
 When the preparations for all planes were complete, the commanding officer waved his hand widely, and the chocks were removed.
 The planes one by one went slowing on the runway to the take-off line.
 At the Commander's order to "wave caps," while everyone waved the caps in their hands, now the special attack squadron went taking off one after another.
 Not responding to us who were waving our hands enthusiastically, they stared straight ahead and carefully took off.
-Ensign Yamagata was the 3rd plane in the 2nd shōtai.
+Ensign Yamagata was the 3rd plane in the 2nd shōtai (section).
 He took off following Yui, who was the shōtai leader.
 I could see that he bowed his head slightly.
 Following the special attack squadron, the escort squadron took off.
 The planes that had taken off made a wide turn, and they all got in formation and flew over the airfield.
 Now they flew south bidding farewell to fondly-remembered Tsukuba, where they had sweat blood in repeated rigorous training.
 They went, and the land below with cherry trees blooming was hidden soon in the spring haze hovering above.
 On the ground we continued to wave our caps until they could not be seen.
 The above description was the situation at Ensign Yamagata's sortie.
 I who am poor at writing did nothing more than record in order what happened, but I know that you would be happy to know somewhat the circumstances of that time.
 Ensign Yamagata, relaxed until the end, went calmly.
 Please rest assured.
 He surely must have hit the enemy.
 Sure enough in the general attack following the one on April 12, almost all of the enemy ships were obliterated.
 Ensign Yamagata's distinguished service will not be forgotten forever in Japan.

 I have great pride in having a splendid comrade like Ensign Yamagata.